Dual Eligible Guide for Seniors – How to Get Both Medicare and Medicaid

 Estimated Annual Savings

 The Social Security Administration estimates this Extra Help benefit averages $5,900 per year for people who take multiple medications.
+Programs that offset health expenses may cover transportation, medical bills, or case management while benefits are pending.

 Medicare Advantage Plans for Dual Eligibles